dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ## The DataJoint Implementation: Theory Made Practical

-DataJoint represents the practical embodiment of the Entity-Workflow Model, developed over a decade of neuroscience research [@10.48550/arXiv.1807.11104].
+DataJoint represents the practical embodiment of the Relational Workflow Model, developed over a decade of neuroscience research [@10.48550/arXiv.1807.11104].

 ### The Schema as Executable Specification

-The Entity-Workflow Model has a profound implication: **the database schema itself becomes an executable specification** of your workflow.
+The Relational Workflow Model has a profound implication: **the database schema itself becomes an executable specification** of your workflow.

 When you define a DataJoint schema, you simultaneously:
 - **Design** the conceptual model (what are the workflow steps?)